 - Two letters of recommendation (if you are currently a McGill student, you are exempt).

-- Curriculum Vitae (CV): An overview of your experience and other qualifications, including employment, academic credentials, publications, honours, awards, contributions and significant achievements (PDF format, maximum size 5 MB).
+- Curriculum Vitae (CV): An overview of your experience and qualifications including academic degrees and (where applicable) publications, scholarships and other awards, and your research experience.
+You may also include performing and composing experience where applicable.
+(PDF format, maximum size 5 MB).

 - Your supervisor preference.